Events

 WITH CONNIE CLEVELAND

-Connie Cleveland is an internationally recognized dog trainer who offers specialized weekend training seminars to competitive obedience competitors around the USA and internationally.
+Connie Cleveland is an internationally recognized dog trainer who offers specialized weekend training seminars to competitive obedience competitors throughout the USA and internationally.

 ★★★★★

-Connie's seminars focus on understanding how dogs learn and clear communication.
-She is passionate about helping people at all levels of the sport.
+Connie’s seminars focus on understanding how dogs learn and building clear, effective communication between dog and handler.
+She is passionate about helping people at every level of the sport — from those just beginning to teach basic skills to seasoned competitors fine-tuning their performances.

 Upcoming Seminars